Florry/Spicetify-playlist-artwork/README.md

 # Spicetify-playlist-artwork

-Adds playlist artwork and folder icons to the playlists panel for quicker indentification of playlists.
+Adds playlist artwork and folder icons to the playlists panel for quicker indentification of playlists w/ focus on speed and performance.

 ![](screenshot.png)